 /postinstall_mount) and the

-/postinstall_mount/usr/bin/postinstall command will be executed.
+/postinstall_mount/usr/bin/postinstall command is executed.

 (interpreted by the old system's shell binary with a

 #! marker at

-Due to the SELinux policies, the post-install step is suitable for performing tasks required by design on a given device or other best-effort tasks: update the A/B-capable firmware or bootloader, prepare copies of some databases for the new version, etc. This step is not suitable for one-off bug fixes before reboot that require unforeseen permissions.
+The new post-install program is limited by the SELinux policies defined in the old system.
+As such, the post-install step is suitable for performing tasks required by design on a given device or other best-effort tasks (i.e. updating the A/B-capable firmware or bootloader, preparing copies of databases for the new version, etc.).
+The post-install step is not suitable for one-off bug fixes before reboot that require unforeseen permissions.